AuburnSounds/Dplug/README.md

 ## Key features

-- Create VST 2.4 plug-ins for Windows, macOS, and Linux, for 32-bit and 64-bit **IMPORTANT To distribute VST2 plug-ins be sure to sign a VST2 Licence Agreement with Steinberg before October 2018.**
+- Create VST 2.4 plug-ins for Windows, macOS, and Linux, for 32-bit and 64-bit **IMPORTANT To distribute VST2 plug-ins be sure to sign a VST2 Licence Agreement with Steinberg.**
 - Create Audio Unit v2 plug-ins for Mac OS X, 32-bit and 64-bit
 - Create AAX Native plug-ins for Windows and Mac OS X, 64-bit only
 - Includes fundamental music DSP algorithms